The London Marathon is just one of those things someone can only dream of completing.

 Fuelling for an event like the London Marathon takes a little trial and error, and when you find what works you stick to it!

-In the morning, I wake up nice and early so I have time to drink a couple of coffees.
-I also eat flapjack.
-This has slow and fast release sugars in, I can JUST about stomach it in the mornings (not a sweet breakfast fan) and it doesn’t sit heavy in my stomach during the run (or cause runner’s squits)
+On the morning of a long run, I got up nice and early so I had time to drink a couple of coffees.
+Then eat a flapjack which is about 75g carbs for and I aimed to increase this to 150g as my runs increased in distance.
+I started to replicate everything I’d do on marathon day.
+Flapjack has slow and fast release sugars in, I can JUST about stomach it in the mornings (not a sweet breakfast fan) and it doesn’t sit heavy in my stomach during the run (or cause runner’s squits).

-During my run, as I can’t use the gels or drinks I needed to find a sugary alternative….and that is haribo.
-I know I know, I am living the dream!
-Who WOULDN’T want to HAVE to eat chips, flapjack and haribo?!
+During my run, as I can’t use the gels or drinks I needed to find a sugary alternative….and that is haribo or jelly babies.
+I know I know, living the dream!
+Who WOULDN’T want to HAVE to eat chips, flapjack and sweets?!

-The flapjack has about 50g carbs, then after hour 1 of running I eat 40g carbs with the haribo and then every 30mins from then on is another 20g hit.
-So far this has worked wonders.
-I might find that I have to change this as my runs become longer but finding foods that don’t mess with my stomach is a huge achievement for me.
+It’s flapjack first, then after hour 1 of running I eat 40g carbs with the haribo and then every 30mins from then on is another 20g hit.
+So far in my training journey, this was spot on.
+I figured I would have to change this as my runs become even longer but finding foods that didn’t mess with my stomach is a huge achievement for me.

 Have you ever run a marathon?
 Please comment your tips below!
 If you’d like to sponsor me or read my updates, please visit www.justgiving.com/sarah2019